petermlm/ProbPy/README.md

 * Implement product rule for Dist class.
 (Where P(X | Y) P(Y) will yield P(X, Y))

-* Implement construction of factor from Function, not distribution from function.
+* Implement construction of factor from multidimensional matrix

 * Distribution class should check if it is a distribution if after it's construction the sum of it's values is equal to one.
 Note that with a distribution P(X | Y), the sum of every P(X | Y = y) should sum 1 for every values of y.